Scroll down this page to read more about the project and upcoming training sessions!

 In December 2016 the South Atlantic Fishery Management Council approved an amendment that, if implemented, would require weekly electronic reporting of all charter vessels operating under a South Atlantic federal for-hire permit.
 The public comment period ended for the proposed rule on May 4th, 2018, and for the Notice of availability on May 14th, 2018.

 Currently, the amendment has been approved and the final rule is expected to be published at the end of summer 2018.
 While we are waiting on the final rule, the Council is gearing up to help charter operators understand the amendment and the potential application of electronic reporting.

-The first step in our continued pilot/testing process will be to conduct webinars informing the public of about the amendment, setting up ACCSP user accounts for charter operators, and conducting trainings around the South Atlantic on how to access and use the pilot.
+The next step in our continued outreach process will be to conduct webinars and in person trainings informing the public of about the amendment, setting up ACCSP user accounts for charter operators, and training users on how to access, and use, some possible electronic reporting tools.